-Applications are accepted on a rolling basis until August 15, 2023 through the Visiting Student Application Service for medical students attending LCME and AACOM accredited US medical schools.
+Applications are accepted on a rolling basis until August 1, 2023 through the Visiting Student Application Service (VSLO) for medical students attending LCME and AACOM accredited US medical schools.
+To be eligible to receive the scholarship, students must have been accepted to rotate at UNM through VSLO and have submitted a complete application

 Please download and fill out your application and submit as PDF along with your CV, copy of medical school transcript and personal statement to Kathy Freise, PhD at kfreise@salud.unm.edu.